p2js/rsformat/README.md

 #### Pretty Printing

 In some instances (namely debug, binary, octal and hexadecimal formatting), adding a `#` before the format specifier will use an alternative 'pretty' printing style.
-This amounts to using non-compact `util.inspect` for debug printing (spanning multiple lines), and adding `0b`/`0o`/`0x` as a prefix for the numbers formatted as powers of two.
+This amounts to using multiline `util.inspect` for debug printing (spanning multiple lines), and adding `0b`/`0o`/`0x` as a prefix for the numbers in the respective bases.

 ```js
 rs`${255}:#X` // '0xFF'